The Most Important Facts to Know About Diet & Nutrition in Hemochromatosis

-A very common reaction upon first hearing a diagnosis of hemochromatosis is to stay away from any iron rich foods.
+A frequent response after first hearing a diagnosis of hemochromatosis is to stay away from any iron-rich foods.

 Important Considerations to Keep in Mind for a Hemochromatosis Diet

-The greater the level of iron overload you have, the more cautious your dietary choices need to be.
+The greater your level of iron overload, the more cautious you might want to be with your dietary choices.

 The most important restrictions in a hemochromatosis diet include:

 - Avoiding iron supplements

 Iron supplements often contain much higher levels of iron than do foods.
 Additionally, supplemental iron is usually created for maximal absorption, and that’s the last thing we need!
 Make sure your multivitamin doesn’t have added iron, as this is a popular ingredient in women’s multivitamins in particular.
 The only exception to this rule might be if you’re pregnant, and in that case, I refer you over to our article on pregnancy and hemochromatosis for more information.